lucidrains/metaformer-gpt/README.md

-## Metaformer - GPT
+## Metaformer - GPT (wip)

-Implementation of Metaformer, but in an autoregressive manner.
+Implementation of <a href="https://arxiv.org/abs/2111.11418">Metaformer</a>, but in an autoregressive manner.
 In particular, they propose simply using mean centering as a way to do token mixing in a parmaeter-less fashion, alternating with feedforwards.

 ## Citations